theodi/open-data-certificate/HOW_TO_FIX_IT.md

 Now shit is on fire, _and_ broken glass is everywhere.
 Well done you.

 OK, so this is all Vagrant-powered now, which is awesome.
 You'll need a recent version of Vagrant, plus [my fork of the _vagrant-rackspace_ plugin](https://github.com/mitchellh/vagrant-rackspace/pull/4#issuecomment-19056323).
 You may need to [install the dummy box](https://github.com/mitchellh/vagrant-rackspace#quick-start), too.
+And you need to `vagrant plugin install vagrant-butcher`.
 You'll also need the `.chef/rackspace_secrets.yaml` file, which looks like

     username: <our_login>
     api_key: <our_key>

+Jeni has a couple of tar archives containing the `.chef` and `.vagrant` configurations.
+Just grab these and untar into here.

 Now you should be able to do `vagrant status` and see what's what.
 If a node is acting up, then you can do like